lcamichigan/active-chapter-bylaws/README.md

-Lambda Chi Alpha is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, genderidentity, gender expression, disability, religion, height, weight, or veteran status in its membership oractivities unless permitted by university policy for gender specific organizations.
-Upon joining theorganization, all members agree not to undermine the purpose or mission of Lambda Chi Alpha.
-LambdaChi Alpha meets the requirements for a Title IX exemption.
+Lambda Chi Alpha is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status in its membership or activities unless permitted by university policy for gender specific organizations.
+Upon joining the organization, all members agree not to undermine the purpose or mission of Lambda Chi Alpha.
+Lambda Chi Alpha meets the requirements for a Title IX exemption.

 ### Sec.5.
 Constitution and Bylaw Re-ratification